 Summit works with community organizations, schools and workplaces to provide financial education.
 In addition, our branch locations hold seminars on a variety of topics, including but not limited to: first time home buying, managing and building budgets, understanding credit, and protecting your identity.
 We also offer a number of live webinars throughout the year on financially empowering topics.
-In 2016, we hosted or supported over 220 events and engaged over 7,800 people, 4,600 of them students!
+In 2017, we hosted or supported over 250 events and engaged over 13,100 people!

 Check out our upcoming Summit events

 Visit Money Smarts for hand tools and financial resources